Topic 11: Animal physiology

 - Ability to annotate diagrams with the function of the parts of mature sperm and egg.

 This topic covers the role of antigens in challenging the immune system leading to antibody production.
-There are many details required including knowledge of B lymphocytes, T lymphocytes, memory cells and plasma cells.
-Vaccination as a method of promoting
+Knowledge of B-lymphocytes, T-lymphocytes, memory cells and plasma cells and vaccination as a method of promoting immunity.

 This topic looks at the interesting comcept of water balance in organisms.
 Insects control water balance using small Malphigian tubules unlike mammals and other vertebrates who have a kidney.

 Sexual reproduction in this HL topic begins with spermatogenesis and oogenesis where gametes are made.
-This is followed by the process of fertilisation, the acrosoome reaction and the cortical reaction.
-The development and implantation of a blastocyst in t
+This is followed by the process of fertilisation, the acrosome reaction and the cortical reaction.
+The development and implantation of a blastocyst.